 - At night, the average temperature hovers around a colder 2°C (36°F).

 - You can expect at least 7 – 10 rainy days in Vienna in March.

 How cold is Vienna in March?
 Does it snow in Vienna in March?

 Snow is uncommon in Vienna in March.
-Snow or ice related activities (like the ice rink at the Rathaus City Hall) is closed for the season.
+Snow or ice-related activities (like the ice rink at the Rathaus City Hall) are closed for the season.
 During our trip, there was no snow on the ground, nor did it snow while we were there.

-It is a bit chilly though in the evenings or early mornings, but the weather is still bearable to walk outside.
-Wind is common in the capital city.
+It is a bit chilly though, in the evenings or early mornings, the weather is still bearable to walk outside.
+The wind is common in the capital city.

 Packing for Vienna in March

 Keeping the Vienna temperatures in mind for March, here is what you should be packing:

 - Denim or faux leather jacket – I took my faux leather jacket to Vienna and it was apt for mid-mornings.
 Check out this leather jacket from Levis